Why reading aloud is so important

 The ability and motivation to read is based on early childhood experiences.
-The role of parents is especially important during the early years, when the child cannot read by themselves.
+The role of parents is especially important during the early years, when the child cannot read by oneself.
 However, reading aloud continues to have a major positive impact on children and young people’s literacy even when they are already literate.

 Finland still ranks number one as the most literate country in the world.
 Children and adolescents excel in PISA (2018 4th) and PIRLS (2016 5th) but attitudes towards reading are changing: motivation and enthusiasm expressed by children and adolescents is one of the lowest in the world.
 Also parents’ attitude towards reading has recently become more negative = PIRLS 2011 9% vs. 2017 16%.
 Proportion of weak readers has risen from 11% (PISA 2015) to 14% (PISA 2018, boys 20%).

 The goal is to provide book bags to all families regardless their social or economic background.
-Maternity and child health care centers are free of charge and easy to reach for clients in every municipality in health clinics.
+Maternity and child health care centers are free of charge and easy to reach for clients in every municipality in Finland.
 Their services are widely used and accepted regardless of social class.
 It’s even obligatory to visit them to receive financial support.
 That’s why 99,4 % of families use these services.

 In Finland there’s 50 000 children born per year.
 Families have 8-9 visits during the normal course of a pregnancy and 10 visits during the first year of an infant’s life and once a year after that (1-6 years).

-Project Manager Ms. Emmi Jäkkö, tel.nro +358 50 563 8998, emmi.jakko(a)lukukeskus.fi
+Project Manager Ms. Emmi Jäkkö, +358 50 563 8998, emmi.jakko(a)lukukeskus.fi